fernice/flare/README.md

 # Exceptions

-modern-flare does also make only very limited used of exception throughout the whole project, as they are meant to for truly exceptional cases only, in which error recovery is not feasible, as the cause of the error is a substantial bug in the overall system.
+modern-flare does also make only very limited use of exception throughout the whole project, as they are meant to for truly exceptional cases only, in which error recovery is not feasible, as the cause of the error is a substantial bug in the overall system.
 In all other case, in which error recovery is needed, the Rust like monad *modern.std.Result* is used instead.
 The Result is used as the return type of such a method, conveying either a success via *modern.std.Ok* or a failure via